dnlbowers/Vape-Store/DEPLOYMENT.md

         DEBUG = "DEVELOPMENT" in os.environ
     ```

-1. Delete the value from the setting.py DATABASES section and replace it with the following snippet to link up the Heroku Postgres server:
+1. Add a conditional in setting.py DATABASES section and replace it with the following snippet to link up the Heroku Postgres server when in production and SQLite3 when developing locally:

     ``` python
+    if 'DATABASE_URL' in os.environ:
     DATABASES = {
+        'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
+    }
+   else:
+       DATABASES = {
-    'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))
+           'default': {
+               'ENGINE': 'django.db.backends.sqlite3',
+               'NAME': BASE_DIR / 'db.sqlite3',
+           }
        }
     ```

 1. Add Cloudinary libraries to the installed apps section of settings.py file: